 Network Patch Cable Buying Guide

 In the early 1990s, Category 3 cable arrived to raise the bar even further.
-With a frequency of 16 MHz, Cat3 cable could deliver throughput up to 10 Mbps.
-Cat3 was widely used for 10BASE-T Ethernet applications.
+With a frequency of 16 MHz, Cat3 cable could deliver throughput up to 10 Mbps and was widely used for 10BASE-T Ethernet applications.
 Category 4 cables made a brief appearance and increased the performance to 20 MHz and 26 Mbps, respectively.
 It was mostly used for Token Ring applications.

 Cat5e (Category 5 enhanced)